ayush1481-ui/book-app/README.md

 cd <repository_name>
 2. Install dependencies for the backend

-Navigate to the project root and install the Node.js dependencies.
+Navigate to the backend folder and install the dependencies.

 Bash